Skip to primary navigation Skip to content Skip to footer

 a satellite image of the big island of hawaii with a line drawn between kona and hilo

 If you could fly over a flat map it’s about 56 miles (91 km) from downtown Kona to Downtown Hilo.
-This, however is not possible with 2 massive mountains looming between the 2 cities.
+This, however, is not possible with 2 massive 13,000 foot tall mountains looming between the 2 cities.
 So whether by air or by car, it’s a bit of an undertaking.
 The Big island is essentially one large diamond with roads running along the perimeter (coasts) and a road cutting through the middle.
-There are 3 ways to get between Kona and Hilo by car.
+This provides 3 options to travel between Kona and Hilo by car.

 There are 3 Ways from Kona to Hilo by Road